bukharyi/ROS_2_DEV_MANAGER/README.md

         - Do not rename or remove the default variable name in `ENVIRONMENT` and `ROS SETTINGS` as it is required by this manager.
 But, you may change the value.
 3. After modifying, type `wst` to re initialize.

-# Advanced Setup Tutorial
+# Advanced Tutorial
 - Will write full detail soon!
+I'm thinking of writing a wiki.
     - For now, explore the `my_new_project` folder:
-        - You can change the alias or add more alias in `~/.bahsrc`if you have more than 1 workspace in a single project.
-Remember to match your directory name and follow the format as shown in [Folder Structure] section below.
+        - You can change the alias or add more alias in `~/.bashrc`if you have more than 1 workspace in a single project.
+Remember to match your directory name and follow the format as shown in [Folder & File Structure] section.
 If your project folder name is not `my_new_project` then change it as well.
         - Inside `pkg` directory of the project, you can change, remove or add the folder name that starts with `_`.
 This manager will smartly identify the folders inside `pkg` that follow this folder naming format.
-An example `pkg_list.bash` in the folder can be modified.
+        - Control your favourite package version.
+In `pkg/_XXX`, there is `pkg_list.bash` file which you can modify.
+An example on how to set the values is written in there if you follow the
         - `pkg_list.bash` is where you can add your frequently used packages and dependencies.
 See the examples inside the file.
         - I will try write more details about what each files in `pkg` and `config` means in `project_template` branch.

 # Recommendation
 ## 1) Install GitHub CLI